Annulment Lawyers in Alpharetta

 The Specific Requirements Of Annulment

 In Georgia, specific requirements must be met to have the courts even consider ending a marriage by annulment.
 One of the most important is that there must not be any children born or to be born (i.e., pregnancy) of the marriage.
+Assuming the couple qualifies to be considered for annulment, there are a number of circumstances that would lead to one being granted.
+One of the following circumstances must exist in the marriage:

 - Refusal or inability to consummate the marriage (i.e., inability to have sexual relations)